mitranim/simple-pjax/readme.md

 prevents a full page reload.
 Instead, it fetches the new document by ajax and replaces the contents of the current document.

-After replacing the document, it executes any _new_ and _inline_ scripts found in it.
-Ignores scripts that have been previously downloaded.
+After replacing the document, it executes any _inline_ scripts found in it.
+Ignores scripts with an `src` under the assumption that all pages have the same set of scripts, and they have already been downloaded.

 Affects both `<a>` clicks and `popstate` history events, such as when the back button is clicked.